FernandoAiresCastello/TileGameLib/README.md

 Currently, the main project in the toolkit is the C++ static library [TGL.lib](https://github.com/FernandoAiresCastello/TileGameLib/tree/master/TGL.lib), which is built on top of [SDL 2](https://www.libsdl.org/).
 In the [Side projects](https://github.com/FernandoAiresCastello/TileGameLib/tree/master/Side%20projects) subdirectory there are various other independent and mostly experimental projects.
 Only Windows (7/8/10/11) is currently supported.

 I (Fernando) am currently the sole developer.
 This toolkit is my hobby project and I usually work on it whenever I have some spare time.
-For more information, please check out the wiki (links below).
+For more information, please check out the documentation (links below) or ask me directly.
 All questions, suggestions and bug reports are welcome.
 Thanks for stopping by! ❤

 **Current version:**